-I want to use AWS WAF to restrict HTTP requests that don't contain a specific user agent or contain a specific user agent header value in the request.
+I want to use AWS WAF to restrict HTTP requests that don't contain a specific user agent value in the request.
+Or, the request contains a specific user agent header value in the request.

 Short description